LWRGitHub/lwrgithub/README.md

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [Contact Info](https://lwrgithub.github.io/#/contact);

 - ⚡ Fun fact: If computer programming were a country, it would rank 2nd in linguistic diversity, with more than 700 programming languages!
-(Something to think about!)
+(Something to think ponder!);